orchid00/actions_sandbox/03-documentation_actions.md

 ## Action to deploy a blogdown site {#deploy-blogdown}

 The github action to deploy a blogdown site is very similar to that of the bookdown action in section \@ref(deploy-bookdown) but runs `blogdown::build_site()`.
 There are additional configuration steps beyond using the github action to get the site to be correctly deployed - this is because blogdown uses Hugo and github pages uses Jekyll.
-It also requires the creation of two GitHub secrets (see section \@ref(secrets)), _GITHUB_PAT_ and _EMAIL_. _GITHUB_PAT_ is a personal access token that has at least repository access (which means you can see the settings of the repository).
+It also requires the creation of two GitHub secrets (see section \@ref(secrets)), _GH_PAT_ and _EMAIL_. _GH_PAT_ is a personal access token that has at least repository access (which means you can see the settings of the repository).
 Create the token in your personal settings and then copy the value into the secrets settings for the repository (see section \@ref(github-pat) for more).

 On an existing blogdown project with git, make sure to add and commit the content you have created, except for `public/*`.
 Change the base url in `config.toml` to `baseurl = "/<repo name>/"`.
 Create the empty file _public/.nojekyll_ and add and commit it.
 This tells github not to use Jekyll when displaying your pages.
 Follow the steps to create an orphaned gh-pages branch in Section \@ref(ghpages-setup).